saadrehman171000/ibc-educational-network/README.md

 ## License

 This project is proprietary software owned by IBC Educational Network.
-All rights reserved.
+All rights are reserved.

 ## Contact